Aurora Solar Trade Show

 The Challenge

-As you can see in the image above, there are photos and a paragraph of text which is certainly not read by anyone quickly walking past.
+As seen in the image above, there are photos and a paragraph of text which is certainly not read by anyone quickly walking past.
 There are also seven televisions.
 So many!
 While Aurora’s branding lent to a sleek booth design, had I had more control over the floor layout and the shapes of the walls, I would have done something a lot different.
 Luckily, this is the freedom I had for Aurora’s German booth.
 Since we did not already have a booth frame sitting in storage in Germany, I had complete control over the design of the booth’s walls, the furniture, the lighting, and the floor.

 The design also needed to accomplish the following:

-• Finds a creative way to hide storage for personal belongings, merchandise, drinks, and lock up devices overnight
+- Finds a creative way to hide storage for personal belongings, merchandise, drinks, and lock up devices overnight

-• Hides cords for a tidy appearance
+- Hides cords for a tidy appearance

-• Uses hanging sign to get above that highest eye line
+- Uses hanging sign to get above that highest eye line

-• Make it immediately clear the Aurora Solar is a software providor, not a solar panel manufacturer
+- Make it immediately clear the Aurora Solar is a software providor, not a solar panel manufacturer

-• Take advantage of the corner booth to get attention from both sides of the floor
+- Take advantage of the corner booth to get attention from both sides of the floor

 The Process

-So, before working with our German external fabricators and architects, I created a concept that connected the booth’s materials and structure to Aurora Solar’s brand and value proposition.
+Before working with our German external fabricators and architects, I created a concept that connected the booth’s materials and structure to Aurora Solar’s brand and value proposition.
 I used a metaphor of a grid, a motif throughout Aurora’s branding.
 The grid in Aurora’s branding represents the electrical connections between solar panels and is a reference to the electric grid.
 It also hints at Aurora’s design tool, known to be the world’s most accurate residential solar design software.
 The grid of the design of the booth would signal the precision and accuracy of the company’s product.

 The design incorporates lots of wood and natural materials thus hinting at the environmental aspects of climate tech.
 This wooden frame is modular with panel pieces for graphics.
 The benefit of a modular system is that we can adapt the size for different trade shows and update individual panels when necessary.
 The German solar industry is still new to solar design software so the features that are well known to the North America solar industry, are still exciting such as LIDAR and irradiance mapping.
 Using diagrams and infographics, the booth design could show the technological innovation Aurora brings to solar design.